gprothia2/TextractonECR/README.md

 import time

 client = boto3.client('ecs')
-# CHange value of following 5 variable
+""" Change the value of following 5 variables """
 cluster_name = << Your Fargate Cluster >>
 task_definition = << Your Task >>
 container_name = << Your container >>